Code-Institute-Submissions/cookbook-milestone-1/README.md

 ### GitHub Pages, Heroku and Visual Studio Code

--   The [project] (https://cookbook-milestone.herokuapp.com) was deployed to GitHub Pages linked to [Heroku] (www.heroku.com).
+-   The [project](https://cookbook-milestone.herokuapp.com) was deployed to GitHub Pages linked to [Heroku](www.heroku.com).
--   Heroku manages app deployments with [Git] (https://git-scm.com/), the popular version control system.
+-   Heroku manages app deployments with [Git](https://git-scm.com/), the popular version control system.
--   To code this project I used a code editor on my computer, [Visual Studio Code] (https://www.visualstudio.com/)for [macOS] (https://en.wikipedia.org/wiki/MacOS)
+-   To code this project I used a code editor on my computer, [Visual Studio Code](https://www.visualstudio.com/)for [macOS](https://en.wikipedia.org/wiki/MacOS)

 ### Forking the GitHub Repository